 We encourage people from diverse cultural and language backgrounds and members of our local Aboriginal and Torres Strait Islander communities to apply for this program.

 It is desirable, but not essential, that your project contributes to the Viva la Gong festival.

-Applications for this program are now open until 31 March 2020.
+Applications for this program have been extended until 20 April 2020.

 Our Small Cultural Grants program is open to residents of the Wollongong Local Government Area.
 This includes: